pluginsandsnippets/widget-for-zendesk-chat-via-api/readme.txt

 == Frequently Asked Questions ==

-= I can’t see any difference, is the Plugin working correctly? =
+= I can't see any difference, is the Plugin working correctly? =

 First, check the page speed analysis from GTmetrix to find out how much Zendesk Chat Widget (ex Zopim) delays your website's loading (especially within the critical Time to Interactive range).
 Second, kindly make sure that the API key is correctly entered, and third that all caches are cleared.
 Then recheck the page speed analysis via GTmetrix.
 Finetune the time delay so that the loading of the Zendesk Chat Plugin (ex Zopim) does not influence any more Time to Interactive (by delaying the loading of the Widget).